 Welcome to Imperial College School of Medicine

 Congratulations on accepting your place on the Graduate Entry Programme!
-You will be joining around 50 others at the most successful medical school in the country.
+You will be joining around 50 others at the most successful medical school in the country, part of one of the best universities in the world!
 With at least 3 years of degree-level education behind you, you will be wanting to get right into the medicine.

 Best of luck to you this year!